 The District Tournament

-3. One of the hardest things to deal with in the switch from team matches to tournament play is that almost everyone loses their last match in tournaments, 98% of pro players lose their last match each year, and 98% of high school players lose their last match of the season.
+4. Most of the season is about creating fair matches and getting everyone pretty good experiences.
+The district tournament is not.
+It is about eliminating people.
+One of the hardest things to deal with in the switch from team matches to tournament play is that almost everyone loses their last match in tournaments, 97% of pro players lose their last match each year, and 97% of high school players lose their last match of the season.
 It's important to process that idea in advance and not let a loss ruin your experience.
+You should be prepared to fight for every match because the only way to get another is to win.
 You should walk away feeling good about putting your best effort forward, then celebrate a good season with teammates.
+Hopefully your team will have teammates to cheer on after you are eliminated.

-4. The tournament will attempt to have a consolation bracket for players who lost in the first round.
+5. On the Good Side (we aren't totally evil): The tournament will attempt to have a consolation bracket for players who lost in the first round.
 This is never guaranteed, especially in years with rain or excessive heat making some courts unplayable.
 Go back to #2 - the main draw is what the tournament is about, but all the coaches work hard to have a consolation bracket as well.
-The matches are usually pro-sets instead of 2-out-of-3.
+Consolation matches are usually pro-sets instead of 2-out-of-3.

-Warm-up: 5 Minutes (this goes SO fast - you should be loose and ready)
+Warm-up: 5 Minutes (this goes SO fast - you should be loose and ready in advance)

 Change-Overs: 90 seconds (including coaching, drinking water, then being back on court ready to play)